By Kim Fogle

 It's time to discuss how you work with your day-to-day memory cards!

-You've backed up your photographs to your computer, an external hard drive, DVD, jump drive, prints, online backup, card catalog, or whatever filing system you have devised--and now you're ready to clear your card and start over.
+You've backed up your photographs to your computer, an external hard drive, DVD, jump drive, prints, online backup, card catalog, or whatever filing system you have devised--and now you're ready to clear your memory card and start over.
 What is the best way to do it?
 There are a couple of options right on your camera: erasing and formatting.
 Both have their benefits, and both have their drawbacks.

 Erasing (Simple Deleting)